Pelmen323/Kaiserreich_Autotests/README.md

 # Pytest Tests for Kaiserreich

-Repo for .py tests for Kaiserreich (can be run for every other HOI4 mod), with possibility to setup Jenkins as runner.
+Repository for .py tests for [Kaiserreich](https://steamcommunity.com/workshop/filedetails/?id=1521695605) with the possibility to set up Jenkins as a runner.
-It can be used 'as is' for Kaiserreich user, they only need to pass their system username in which doc folder the project is located and name of mod folder (see screenshots lower).
-For other HOI4 projects it can be used as well but requires manual verification of each error and adjusting FALSE_POSITIVES iterables respectively
+It can be used 'as is' for Kaiserreich users, they only need to pass their system username in which doc folder the project is located and the name of the mod folder (see screenshots lower).
+For other HOI4 projects, it can be used as well but no support is provided.

-General idea of the project is to automate the scenarios testing that are almost impossible to verify otherwise (they can be checked manually via CWTools in some cases, but my solution benefits from all automation perks - it is never tired and it performs thousands of operation per second).
-Tests are NOT running the game, instead they parse and analyze the codebase.
-Tests are mostly created upon finding the issue - to find all affected scenarios and to prevent bugs from reappearing in the future
+The general idea of the project is to automate the scenarios testing that is almost impossible to verify otherwise (they can be checked manually via CWTools in some cases, but my solution benefits from all automation perks - it is never tired, fast and provides almost instant feedback).
+Tests are NOT running the game, instead, they parse and analyze the codebase.
+Repository is constantly updated - tests are mostly created upon finding bugs.

-In-built multithreading support and high performance optimization, current full run time - around 80 seconds.
+In-built multithreading support and high-performance optimization, current full runtime - around 3 minutes with 6 cores utilised.

-Requirements - Python installation with pytest and pytest-xdist plugins installed
+Requirements - Python installation with pytest and pytest-xdist plugins.

-## Currently included tests:
+## Currently included tests
-80+ tests, including:
+90+ tests, including:

 *Advisors tests*
 - usage of non-unique advisor tokens test (it causes bugs all over the place.
 Advisors should have unique tokens)